cardflopper/boardgamerules/lost-legends.md

 #### End of Battle

-* When the last monster is drawn, each player takes one more turn to attempt to defeat their monster but they skip step 1 and 2.
+* When the last monster is drawn, each player takes one more turn to attempt to defeat their monster but they skip Battle step 1 and 2.
 If the monster isn't defeated, it escapes and is returned to the box.

 ## Trophies